alexch/Off-The-Rails/off-the-rails.md

 * Don't like unencapsulated miscegeny between controllers and views
 * Too Complex (right tool for the job)
 * Performance

+You might be thinking, "Wait, did he just say, 'Don't need MVC?'
+But isn't MVC the best architecture ever, handed down by God during the dark ages of the late 1990s?"
+Well, maybe, but plenty of webapps have different architectures and they're doing fine.
+For instance, most PHP apps are essentially Views with no models or controllers.
+And on the other side, Controllers and Models can be replaced or augmented with other patterns like Commands or Presenters or Components.

 # Rack